Smithsonian/ForestGEO/frontend/documentation/topics/Selecting-Options.md

 A site describes an overall collection of plots in the same geographic location, and further sets a series of default parameters for the plots in that site:

-- Subquadrat dimensions—sites are subdivided as follows: a site is a collection of plots, a plot is a collection of **quadrats**, and a quadrat is a collection of **subquadrats**.
+- Subquadrat dimensions—sites are subdivided as follows: a site is a collection of plots, and a plot is a collection of **quadrats**
-> **Subquadrats are not recorded as part of data collection, but are used to calculate coordinates and other statistical data**
 - Double data entry—sites can be set to require double data entry.
 When this is enabled, measurements must be recorded **twice** for each **quadrat**, and will be held in temporary storage until an administrator reviews both sets of data and approves a single merged set.